 6. Sunglasses and/or Ski Goggles

 Because the surface of the snow is one giant light reflector, eye protection is essential for skiing on both sunny and cloudy days.
-A quality pair of sunglasses can prevent snow blindness, discomfort from squinting, and even wind burn.
-In addition, sunglasses will not fog up like goggles on the skin track and work fairly well for skiing down (Julbo and Smith both offer lots of great options).
+A quality pair of sunglasses or glacier glasses can prevent snow blindness, discomfort from squinting, and even wind burn.
+Sunglasses and glacier glasses also won’t fog up like goggles on the skin track, and they work well for skiing down (Julbo and Smith both offer lots of great options).
 Alternatively carrying a pair of goggles in your pack is a good call on very cold days, during heavy precipitation, or in deep powder.
 For those times, we recommend a quality pair like the Smith I/O Mag ChromaPop, which have interchangeable lenses, great ventilation, and a very comfortable fit.
 Of course, they’ll come in handy for days at the resort, too.

 7. Ski Helmet

-9. Ski Jacket
+9. Hardshell or Ski Jacket

 14. Down Jacket